-To make our roads safer, we are changing our approach towards road safety by adopting the Safe System approach.
+To make our roads safer we are adopting the Safe System approach, which is internationally recognised as best practice across the road safety industry.
 A Safe System is one where people, vehicles and the road infrastructure interact in a way that secures a high level of safety.